drukka/crud-controller/README.md

     - etc.

 #### Example 2
-Use **--config myconfig.json** if your Node.js projects strucutre is something like:
+Use **--config myconfig.json** if your Node.js project's structure is something like:
 - controllers
 - models
 - etc.

-Create **myconfig.json** file in the projects root directory, with the following content:
+Create **myconfig.json** file in the project's root directory, with the following content:
 ```json
 {
   "paths": {